Slide 1

 Welcome to the Keep Homestead Museum

-Visit our website often for details about new exhibits and upcoming events in 2024!
+Visit the gift shop where new handmade note cards featuring buttons are for sale and check back often for details about new exhibits and upcoming events in 2024!
 Explore the museum online with our virtual tour.

 Questions?
 Call 413-267-4137 for more information.